On this page

 Pros:

-- Incredibly energy-efficient, using up to 80% less electricity than traditional options
+- 80% less electricity consumption than traditional options

-- Vibrant color options with customizable effects, transitions, and programming
+- Vibrant customizable color options with effects and programming

-- Cooler operating temperature, making them safer around children
+- Cooler operating temperature for safety around children

 Cons: